-- If an assessment has been deemed not competent, the student may correct the original work following the assessor's feedback and re-submit via the LMS portal for further assessment (no fee applicable) before the term cut-off date.
-The student will have a maximum of three attempts. - The process is classified as re-submission and is to an agreed number of opportunities (maximum of three) with the assessor after the original submission.
+If an assessment has been deemed not competent, the student may correct the original work following the assessor's feedback and return it to the trainer for further assessment (free of charge) provided the attempt was a serious attempt at the task.

+This process is classified as re-submission and is to an agreed number of opportunities with the assessor after the original submission.
 However, re-submissions must be finalised within the study period (term) in which the assessment began.
+Re-submission is also limited to serious attempts being made after feedback on the original submission.